Claro M. Recto

-Early life
+Early life and education

-Recto was born in Tiaong, Tayabas (now known as Quezon province), Philippines, of educated, upper middle-class parents, Claro Recto Sr. of Rosario, Batangas, and Micaela Mayo of Lipa, Batangas.
-He studied Latin at Instituto de Rizal in Lipa, Batangas, from 1900 to 1901.
-He continued his education at Colegio del Sagrado Corazón of Don Sebastián Virrey and finished his secondary education in 1905 at the age of 15, back when schools had lesser years to complete and finishing early was common.
-He moved to Manila to study at Ateneo de Manila where he consistently obtained outstanding scholastic grades, graduating with a Bachelor of Arts degree maxima cum laude in 1909.
-He received a Masters of Laws degree from the University of Santo Tomás.
-He later received his Doctor of Laws (Honoris Causa) honorary degree from Central Philippine University in 1969.
+Claro M. Recto was born in Tiaong, Tayabas (now part of Quezon province), Philippines, to educated, upper-middle-class parents—Claro Recto Sr. of Rosario, Batangas, and Micaela Mayo of Lipa, Batangas.
+He began studying Latin at the Instituto de Rizal in Lipa from 1900 to 1901.
+He continued his education at Colegio del Sagrado Corazón of Don Sebastián Virrey and completed his secondary schooling in 1905 at the age of 15.

-Political career
+He then moved to Manila to attend the Ateneo de Manila, where he consistently earned outstanding scholastic marks, graduating maxima cum laude with a Bachelor of Arts degree in 1909.
+He went on to obtain a Master of Laws degree from the University of Santo Tomás, and in 1969, he was conferred a Doctor of Laws degree honoris causa by Central Philippine University.

+House of Representatives (1916–1928)

-Recto launched his political career as a legal adviser to the first Philippine Senate in 1916.
+Recto launched his political career in 1916 as a legal adviser to the first Philippine Senate.
 In 1919, he was elected representative from the second district of Batangas.
-He served as minority floor leader for several years until 1925.
-He travelled to the United States as a member of the Independence Mission and was admitted to the American Bar in 1924.
-Upon his return, he founded the Partido Democrata.

-In 1928, Recto temporarily retired from active politics and dedicated himself to the practice and teaching of law.
-Soon thereafter, however, he found the world of academia restrictive and soporific.
-Although he still engaged in the practice of law, he resigned from his teaching job in 1931 and reentered politics.
-He ran and won a senate seat and was subsequently elected majority floor leader in 1934.
-He was appointed Associate Justice of the Supreme Court from July 3, 1935, to November 1, 1936, by President Franklin Delano Roosevelt.

-As a jurist, he debated against U.S. President Dwight D. Eisenhower's Attorney General Herbert Brownell Jr.